taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 > Following Resolute conventions for Resolute prove statements claim functions do not have to be qualified by a Resolute library name.

 The method specification in our example includes a **validation** call.
 The specified method is called to determine the validity of the verification result.
 Here we assess whether all components with a weight actually had a weight related property.
->Any issue identified by the validation is included in the assruance case result, e.g., that 70% of components had weight assigned.
+>Any issue identified by the validation is included in the assurance case result, e.g., that 70% of components had weight assigned.

 Resolute claim functions report successful (pass) or unsuccessful fail) execution of a predicate.
 In case of *fail* a specific *fail* message may be added through a resolute **fail** statement (see Resolute documentation).
 The Resolute results are mapped into the ALISA assurance case instance (Assure file).